3rn3st0707/armonia-expuesta/docs/armonia/arm2.md

 &nbsp;          Em              G         G7
 &nbsp;For it's true you are my destiny
 &nbsp;         C
-&nbsp; When you hold my hand,
+&nbsp; When you Hold My Hand,
 &nbsp;   <a class="rojo">Cm</a>             G     <span class="magentaDom">B7</span>      Em &nbsp;I understand the magic that you do
 &nbsp; <span class="magentaDom">E7</span>         <span class="magentaDom">A7</span>